g-etorri/articles/jncie-self-study/bgp-and-policies/8-ebgp-peering-configuration.md

 Let's go to the customers peering configuration!

 In R5, we have the C5 connected in two different sites, and this customer have a backdoor link between the CEs.
 The Customer ask us to load-balancing the traffic between the links.
 Another good practice that I've adopted is, not accept the default route from customers, after all, we are the upstream of them.
+To prevent route flaps, we'll configure bgp damping in all customer sessions.

 So, with this, let's make the configuration.
 In import policy, we'll reject the default route, accept only routes from AS64505 (The AS-PATH matching is to avoid problems, what if the customer export the route 8.8.8.8 with the blackhole community?
 You will install this route with the discard action, you know, right?
 In the real scenario, we'll use RPKI to accept routes from customers of our customer, but this is not the case), with the blackhole community.
 We'll add another type of community, a community that change de local-preference in our network to provide to customer some options of traffic engineering.
 If our customer export a prefix with the community Cust-LP-90, then our router will set the local-pref value to 90.
 The another two terms will accept the customer prefixes according to our intern policy, the customer prefixes will have a local-pref value of 600, after all, we need to sell our service hahah.